riceissa/ea-forum-reader/tutorial.md

 Since this was for the EA Forum, we can now go to
 <https://forum.effectivealtruism.org/graphiql>
 and paste either query (pasting both won't work).

+# Tips

+- In GraphiQL, hovering over some words like `input` and `results` and then clicking on the resulting tooltip will show the parameters that can be passed to that block.
+- Forum search is *not* done via GraphQL.
+Rather, a separate API (the Algolia search API) is used.